 Sushant Kumar & Mark Gerstein

 A typical cancer genome contains thousands of mutations, the overwhelming majority of which are in non-protein-coding sequences.
-Classical models of tumour evolution posit that cancer progression is driven by only a few of these, which are under strong positive natural selection.
+Classical models of tumour evolution posit that cancer progression is driven by only a few of these, which are under strong positive selection.
 But almost all known driver mutations are in coding sequences1,2, raising the question of how many drivers lurk in non-coding regions.
 In a paper online in Nature, Rheinbay et al.3 make a foray towards the answer.

 Identification of non-coding drivers is challenging, owing to the vastness of the genome and the difficulty of characterizing the precise location of non-coding elements that might contain drivers — for example, regulatory regions such as promoters and enhancers that modulate gene expression.
 Drivers in coding regions are easier to identify, because we have a better understanding of the boundaries of coding regions and of the impact that mutations in them might have on the production and function of proteins.
 However, our better understanding potentially creates an ascertainment bias toward coding drivers [I’m afraid we can’t include the “drunk-looking-under-the-lampost phenomenon” — if we were to include this we’d have to give it its proper name (which I understand is the streetlight effect) and then explain what it means, which seems a bit too much for this piece.
 OK to remove?].
 Consequently, there has been interest in identifying non-coding drivers using whole-cancer-genome analyses4.
 Previous studies have provided a few examples5–7, but our understanding is far from complete.